Access to Public Information, Content Regulation / Censorship, Hate Speech, Public Order, Religious Expression

 There is a Spanish language version of this case available.
 View Spanish version

-The European Court of Human Rights did not find the government seizure of the film a violation of the right to freedom of expression under Article 10 of the European Convention on Human Rights.
-By taking into account the absence of a uniform position in Europe on the significance of religion in society, the Court held that national authorities were entitled to a certain margin of appreciation in assessing the necessity of imposing restrictions to avoid offending religious beliefs.
+The European Court of Human Rights determined that government seizure and forfeiture of a film did not violate the right to freedom of expression under Article 10 of the European Convention on Human Rights.
+An Austrian audio-visual media promotion association screened a film that contained trivial imagery of Christianity.
+The public prosecutor instituted a criminal proceeding against the organization at the request of the Roman Catholic Church for disparaging religious doctrines under Section 188 of the Penal Code.
+Pursuant to the Austrian Media Act, the prosecutor later seized the film and prevented its public distribution.
+The Court reasoned that the absence of a uniform position in Europe on the significance of religion in society, meant that national authorities were entitled to a certain margin of appreciation in assessing the necessity of imposing restrictions to avoid offending religious beliefs.

 Otto-Preminger-Institut für audiovisuelle Mediengestaltung (OPI), was a private association in Innsbruck, Austria that sought to promote creativity, communication and entertainment through the audio-visual media.